• Newsletter

 Entertainment & Activities

-The Mainstage is the ship's two-story production theater on Decks 2 and 3 and, although more than adequate, it's ho-hum in terms of architecture or technology.
+The World Stage (formerly the Mainstage) is the ship's two-story production theater on Decks 2 and 3.
 It's a basic theater with auditorium seating on the first floor and a nice, somewhat intimate mezzanine on the second floor.
 There is a star-lit ceiling that makes the room feel a bit more festive, plus lovely crystal musical instruments hang from the ceiling on the second level down to the first floor in the stairwells.
 The best feature of the theater is the limited number of supporting poles resulting in fewer obstructed views.

-By day, The Mainstage is used for lectures, presentations and destination-themed and special events.
+By day, The World Stage is used for lectures, presentations and destination-themed and special events.

 Whether a day at sea or in port, there are plenty of daily activities on Eurodam.
 Consult the What & Where schedule that is delivered to your cabin each night for a listing of all the activities along with their times and locations.

 Trivia takes place most days in varying locations, and there are blackjack and Texas Hold'em Tournaments in the Casino (when the ship is at sea), party bridge in the upper dining room and bingo in the Queen's Lounge.
-There are frequent beer and wine tastings, as well as mixology classes that start at $15 and are usually held in the dining room.
+There are frequent beer and wine tastings, as well as mixology classes that vary throughout the sailing.
 Afternoon tea with finger sandwiches and pastries is served most days in the Ocean Bar.
-Happy Hour is offered every afternoon in the Crow's Nest and Ocean Bar from 4 to 5 p.m. where a second drink is only $2.
+Happy Hour is offered every afternoon in the Ocean Bar and Billboard Onboard from 4 to 5 p.m., with discounted drink offerings.

 There are also scavenger hunts, Ping-Pong tournaments, shuffleboard games, basketball tournaments, dance classes, a behind-the-scenes galley tour and various art lectures and exhibits.

 It's all about the music on Eurodam.
 The perennial favorite every night is B.B.
 King's All-Stars, jamming the best of Memphis and Motown in the B.B.
-King Blues Club in the Queen's Lounge (where America's Test Kitchen is located during the day) on Deck 2 midship.
+King Blues Club in the Queen's Lounge on Deck 2 midship.
 From funky and fast to soulful and smooth, the eight-piece band plays three 45-minute segments nightly.
 Late night, the Queen's Lounge becomes a club for dancing the night away.

 If you prefer chart-topping hits, then Billboard Onboard is the place to be (Deck 2 midship).
 Two pianists playing on two grand pianos belt out hits from the Billboard charts.
 It offers audience participation through frequent requests.
 We found the talent to be just average and didn't love the location right across from the Casino but there were crowds every night tapping their feet and singing along.